VILLA ROOFS and VILLA SAFETY

 Here’s where we stand today.
 We know the following:

-• All of our villas had new roofs installed in 2006 and 2007, after Hurricane Wilma.
+• All Phase I and Phase III villas had new roofs installed in 2006 and 2007, after Hurricane Wilma.
 That means our roofs are currently between 17 and 18 years old with a 25 year life expectancy.

 • Most of the leaks in the Monaco occur where the skylights meet the roofs and the cricket are.
 They are not actually roof leaks.